dineshkummarc/liike.github.com/source/advisors/index.markdown

 ## What are the qualifications for being an advisor?

 First, an advisor needs to _care_ about HTML5 and the mobile web.
 Secondly, they need to be willing to participate in the feedback process.
-With respect to technical knowledge, both real world experience or a need to be successful in the near future are good qualities to bring to the table.
+With respect to technical knowledge, both real world experience or the need to be successful in the near future are good qualities to bring to the table.